skr-hussain/myfirstrepo/readme.md

 # a file on github
+# my first repository, after learning git and github